 “Piano feels like home, my songs are the heart, and improvisation is joy for me.” - Cynthia Marie

 A seasoned pianist with a love for improvisation, CYNTHIA MARIE is passionate to create.
 From jazz & blues to folk, pop, and original works, her eclectic songs dance with ease and emotion.
 Her latest album “Harbor" has been featured on WERA.FM, Voices from the DMV, FEMchord, DC Music Rocks, Takoma Radio, Hometown Sounds, and WAMU Bandwidth.
 She has been a collaborator to a diverse array of bands and musicians throughout the DMV area, both on stage in the studio.

 CYNTHIA MARIE grew up playing classical piano, studying with Bonnie Litten and Ann Tanabe.
 Under the guidance of Ann Tanabe, she went on to win the Honolulu Symphony’s Best & Brightest Concerto competition at age 17.
-In addition to repertoire, she enjoyed listening to the boogie-woogie piano of Jerry Lee Lewis, jazz saxophone, and all the hits of the 90's.
+In addition to classical repertoire, she enjoyed listening to the rockin' piano playing of Jerry Lee Lewis, jazz saxophone, and all the hits of the 90's.
 She began songwriting in high school and continued to write while attending UW School of Music in Seattle.
-Here she found her voice in a small piano room, and began singing in the vocal jazz choir.
-She starting experimenting with jazz and improvisation and accompanying singers and other instrumentalists on piano.
-After an inspiring summer at Berklee's summer music program, winning a spot in a songwriter's showcase, she began playing out her original music in Seattle coffeehouses, and upon graduation, commenced gigging around town with local musicians at an array of popular venues such as Egan's Ballard Jamhouse, Conor Byrne's, and Chapel Performance Space.
+In college she found her voice in a small piano room and began singing in the vocal jazz choir.
+She starting experimenting with jazz improvisation and accompanying singers and other instrumentalists on piano.
+After an inspiring summer at Berklee's summer music program, winning a spot in a songwriter's showcase, she began playing out her original music in Seattle coffeehouses.
+Upon graduation she started gigging around town with local musicians at an array of popular venues such as Egan's Ballard Jamhouse, Conor Byrne's, and Chapel Performance Space.

-In 2010, she received Jackstraw Artist in Residency support for her debut CD release “Golden Tree Story: Openings”, and 2013, the Seattle Mayor’s Office of Arts & Cultural Affairs Smart Ventures Grant to create a community welcome concert for the International Rescue Committee upon releasing her 2nd album, “Beyond EP”.
+In 2010, she received Jackstraw Artist in Residency support for her debut CD release “Golden Tree Story: Openings”, and in 2013, the Seattle Mayor’s Office of Arts & Cultural Affairs Smart Ventures Grant to create a community welcome concert for the International Rescue Committee upon releasing her 2nd album, “Beyond EP”.